kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	E. It is accompanied by the pericardiacophrenic branch of the internal mammary artery in the thorax

 #### Answer: D. It descends almost vertically behind the root of the lung - *FALSE* = E. It is accompanied by the pericardiacophrenic branch of the internal mammary artery in the thorax - TRUE
-- The phrenic nerve contains motor and sensory fibres in the proportion of about two to one.
-It arises chiefly from the fourth cervical nerve, but receives a branch from the third and another from the fifth (the fibres from the fifth occasionally come through the nerve to the subclavius).
-It descends to the root of the neck, running obliquely across the front of scalenus anterior, and beneath sternocleidomastoid, the inferior belly of the omohyoid, and the transverse cervical and transverse scapular vessels.
-It next passes in front of the first part of the subclavian artery, between it and the subclavian vein, and, as it enters the thorax, it crosses the internal mammary artery near its origin.
-Within the thorax, it descends almost vertically in front of the root of the lung and then between the pericardium and the mediastinal pleura, to the diaphragm, where it divides into branches that pierce that muscle and are distributed to its under-surface.
-In the thorax, it is accompanied by the pericardiacophrenic branch of the internal mammary artery.
+- Phrenic Nerve
+	- Contains motor and sensory fibres in proportion of about 2 to 1
+- It arises chiefly from fourth cervical nerve (C4)
+	- but receives a branch from third (C3) and another from C5
+	- fibres from C5 occasionally come through *nerve to subclavius*
+- It descends to Root of Neck
+	- Running obliquely across front of scalenus anterior, and beneath
+		- Sternocleidomastoid
+		- Inferior belly of omohyoid, and
+		- Transverse cervical and transverse scapular vessels
+- It next passes in front of first part of the subclavian artery
+	- Between it and subclavian vein, and, as it enters thorax
+	- It crosses internal mammary artery (IMA) near its origin
+- Within thorax, it descends almost vertically in front of root of lung and then
+	- Between pericardium and mediastinal pleura, to diaphragm
+	- where it divides into branches that pierce that muscle and distributed to its under-surface
+- **NOTE** In Thorax, Phrenic Nerve is accompanied by Pericardiacophrenic branch of IMA

 ### Q1.96
 Iatrogenic injury to the _thoracodorsal nerve_ at the time of excision of a lump in the scapular region will affect: